stevensona/monod/doc/writing.md

 ### Icons / FontAwesome

-You can use [FontAwesome](http://fontawesome.io/) icons with the following syntax, where `<icon name>` should be replaced with an actual icon name (_e.g._, `check`):
+You can use [FontAwesome](http://fontawesome.io/) icons with the following syntax, where `<icon name>` is replaced with an actual icon name (_e.g._, `check`):

 ```
 :fa-<icon name>:
 ```

-For icon names refer to [this](http://fontawesome.io/icons/).
+For icon names refer to [this page](http://fontawesome.io/icons/).
 These are scalable icons which will be rendered nicely irrespective of the size icon you use.

 ### Insertions